Backlash (2006): Storylines

 Another rivalry heading into the event was Vince McMahon and Shane McMahon versus Shawn Michaels and God.
-This feud started on December 26, 2005, when Vince McMahon made note of Bret Hart's DVD, claiming that he "tricked" Hart in the hours of his match at Survivor Series 1997, where Hart lost the WWE Championship to Shawn Michaels.
+This feud started on the December 26, 2005 episode of Raw, when Vince McMahon made note of Bret Hart's DVD, claiming that he "tricked" Hart in the hours of his match at Survivor Series 1997, where Hart lost the WWE Championship to Shawn Michaels.
 At the event, Michaels applied Hart's own finisher, the Sharpshooter, and McMahon called for the bell, in an event known as the "Montreal Screwjob".
 Michaels interrupted McMahon and told him to "let it go" and "move on" from the events of Survivor Series.
 In reply McMahon told Michaels that he indeed screwed Bret Hart and added, "Shawn, do not make me screw you."
 At the Royal Rumble, Shane McMahon made a surprising appearance when he eliminated Michaels from the Rumble match, though Shane was not a participant.
 McMahon informed Michaels that he would face his son Shane on the March 18, 2006 Saturday Night's Main Event XXXII in a No Holds Barred match.
-At the event, Vince interfered throughout the match on his son's behalf, by stopping the referee's count, after Michaels performed Sweet Chin Music, a move which sees the wrestler use the sole of the foot to strike an opponent's head or chin on Shane, an enraged Michaels grabbed McMahon but before he could do anything, Shane hit Michaels with a low blow.
+At the event, Vince interfered throughout the match on his son's behalf, by stopping the referee's count, after Michaels performed Sweet Chin Music, an enraged Michaels grabbed McMahon but before he could do anything, Shane hit Michaels with a low blow.
 McMahon ordered Shane to apply the Sharpshooter on Michaels, and, after he executed the submission move, McMahon called for the bell, similar to the 1997 Survivor Series match.
 Mr. McMahon booked himself and Michaels in a No Holds Barred match at WrestleMania 22.
 At WrestleMania, the Spirit Squad and Shane McMahon interfered on McMahon's behalf, but Michaels defeated Vince McMahon after he performed Sweet Chin Music and captured the pinfall victory.
 The next night on Raw, The McMahons confronted Michaels and informed him that his win at WrestleMania was "an act of God", therefore setting up the tag team match at Backlash that would have The McMahons facing Michaels and God.